Tamie13/Unit-18-Homework-Lets-Go-Splunking/README.md

 Based on the report created, what is the approximate date and time of the attack?
 How long did it take your systems to recover?

-  -  According to the charts and table the lowest speed recorded was at 2:30 PM of 7.87 megabits.
-Recovery started at that time and by 11:30 PM had recovered to a speed of 122.91 megabits.
+  -  According to the charts and table the lowest speeds recorded was at 2:30 PM of 7.87 megabits download speed and 1.83 megabits upload speed.
+Recovery started at that time and by 11:30 PM both download and uploads speeds had recovered to 122.91 megabits download and 7.51 megabits upload.
 It took 9 hours for the system to return to normal speed/s.
+(See Image Below)

 **Table Showing Recovery Time**